 An online training system provides an ideal solution for clearing up employee misunderstandings.
 Lessonly goes a step further by tracking completion rates so team leaders can ensure that their employees complete their lessons.
 However, as Cogniso’s CEO Mary Clarke points out, training goes further than just factual knowledge, “What is often not measured is the employee’s confidence to take the appropriate actions which can also have a significant impact.”
 Investing in a software like Lessonly not only allows companies to stem the tide of small misunderstandings, but it empowers employees to learn the process and keep mistakes from happening again.

 This survey notes that while “organizations are often aware of the costs of misunderstanding, only one in three claim to have taken any action to close the gap.”
-If you’re ready to equip your employees with the tools they need to avoid misunderstandings, take a look at our 15-day free-trial.
-Sign up today.
+If you’re ready to equip your employees with the tools they need to avoid misunderstandings, take a look at Lessonly.
+Sign up for a tour today.